nodejs/node/deps/npm/docs/content/using-npm/config.md

 current project while filtering by running only the workspaces defined by this configuration option.

+Valid values for the `workspace` config are either:

+* Workspace names
-Valid values for the `workspace` config are either: - Workspace names - Path to a workspace directory - Path to a parent workspace directory (will result to selecting all of the nested workspaces)
+* Path to a workspace directory
+* Path to a parent workspace directory (will result to selecting all of the nested workspaces)

+When set for the `npm init` command, this may be set to the folder of a workspace which does not yet exist, to create the folder and set it up as a brand new workspace within the project.

 This value is not exported to the environment for child processes.